Esri/data-collection-dotnet/docs/README.md

 The app was designed to work in a generic context and thus your organization can configure the app to consume your own web map, out of the box.
 To accomplish this, the web map is configured by a set of rules that the app adheres to, driving the app's behavior.
 These rules are defined by the map's definition and by the map's layers' pop-up configurations.
 To learn more about what drives the app's behavior, read the section entitled [_Using Map Definition & Pop-up Configurations to Drive App Behavior_](#using-map-definition--pop-up-configurations-to-drive-app-behavior).

+Theming of the app's UI is controlled by values defined in files in the **Themes** folder.
+Each platform has light and dark variants.
+For more significant changes to the appearance of controls, see the **Styles** folder.

 ### Trees of Portland

 The capabilities of the app can be demonstrated using _Trees of Portland_, a web map hosted and maintained by the Esri Runtime organization that ships with the app by default. _Trees of Portland_ tells the story of a city arborist or engaged citizen who maintains inspections for all street trees in the city of Portland, OR.